 AHIMA Foundation is a 501(c)(3) nonprofit organization and philanthropic arm of the American Health Information Management Association (AHIMA) dedicated to empowering people with health information literacy to achieve better health outcomes.
 Established in 1962, AHIMA Foundation programs, research, and projects continue to evolve ─ helping families make informed health decisions, guiding evidence-based healthcare system policies and practices, and educating and training aspiring and current health information professionals.
 Recognizing that health information is human information, AHIMA Foundation works extensively to convene interdisciplinary stakeholders to identify unmet public health and education needs.
 Learn more at www.ahimafoundation.org.

 Learn more at www.ahimafoundation.org.

-The role of the AHIMA International Strategic Advisory Council is to help AHIMA expand the reach of its international brand and elevate its position within the healthcare ecosystem.
-The council guides the international work of AHIMA by helping advance the mission and vision of the organization.
+AHIMA is updating its approach to our international work with a regional advisory council model.
+The role of the AHIMA International Regional Advisory Councils is to help AHIMA expand the reach of its international brand and elevate its position within the healthcare ecosystem.
+The council advises the international work of AHIMA by helping advance the mission and vision of AHIMA, and by helping maintain a future focus orientation for the organization.